-Your Facelift Recovery in San Francisco, CA
+Your Facelift Recovery Process

-Following surgery you will experience varying degrees of swelling and bruising of the face which can last up to three weeks.
+Following face lift surgery, you will experience varying degrees of swelling and bruising of the face which can last up to three weeks.
 Occasionally, isolated bruised and hardened areas can take up to two months before disappearing.
 As a result of the swelling, you may experience some temporary lag in the normal motion of your facial muscles, but this usually subsides gradually without the risk of permanent change.*

 You should be up and about in a day or two, but you should plan on resting for the first week following your face lift surgery at one of our locations in San Francisco.
 You must be especially gentle with your face and hair since your skin may be tender and numb.
 You must also avoid strenuous physical labor and activity, including sex, for at least two weeks.*

 Initially, your face may look and feel rather strange.
 Your features may be distorted from the swelling, and your facial movements may be slightly stiff.
 You will also more than likely be self-conscious about your scars.
 By the third week following your facelift surgery, you will start to look and feel much better.
 Most patients are back at work about ten days to two weeks after surgery.
 If desired, camouflage makeup can mask most remaining bruising.*

 As with any cosmetic procedure, there will be some scarring.
 These scars can take many months or even years to heal.
 You should expect the scars to be red, raised, lumpy, and even itchy to begin with they should fade and flatten with time as this is part of the healing process.
 Please keep in mind that the healing process may take up to two years to complete.*